Joan Laporta

-Joan Laporta i Estruch (/ca/; born 29 June 1962) is a Spanish businessman, politician, and current president of FC Barcelona.
+Joan Laporta i Estruch (/ca/; born 29 June 1962) is a Spanish businessman and politician.
+He is currently serving as president of FC Barcelona since 2021, having previously served from 2003 to 2010.

-Laporta is a lawyer (he graduated from the University of Barcelona) with his own firm, Laporta & Arbós, which has a number of notable Catalan firms as clients.
+Laporta studied law at the University of Barcelona and later founded his own law firm, Laporta & Arbós, which has a number of notable Catalan firms as clients.
 He served as an MP in the Parliament of Catalonia between 2010 and 2012.

 During his first tenure as president of Barcelona, they set a new record for trophies won in a 12-month period, winning six in 2009.
 After departing in 2010, he was re-elected as club president in 2021.

 During Laporta's reign as club president, the sports sections of Barcelona have won over 101 official trophies as of 2025.

 Career at Barcelona

-Laporta started his involvement with Barcelona leading the "Elefant Blau" ("Blue Elephant"), a group which opposed former president Josep Lluís Núñez and which, in 1998, tried unsuccessfully a vote of no confidence against him.
+Laporta started his involvement with FC Barcelona leading the "Elefant Blau" ("Blue Elephant") coalition that opposed former president Josep Lluís Núñez and which, in 1998, tried unsuccessfully a vote of no confidence against him.